-If you have a bunch of files in a folder which you want to name sequentially and convert them to the same file type or format, how do you go about doing this?
-If it is just a few files, you can do it manually, but what if there are say 10-20 or even a 100 files?
+If you have a bunch of files in a folder which you want to name sequentially and convert to the same file type or format, how do you go about doing this?
+If it is just a few files, you can do it manually, but what if there are, say, 10-20 or even 100 files?

-In this post, we will see how to batch rename files as well as change file extension for all files in a folder quickly & easily in Windows 11/10/8/7.
-This can be especially useful if you have multiple photographs or images of various names or file extensions, like .jpg, .png, etc. and you would like to rename them to say India1.jpg, India2.jpg, etc. for the sake of convenience.
+In this post, we will see how to batch rename files and change file extension for all files in a folder quickly & easily in Windows 11/10/8/7.
+This can be especially useful if you have multiple photographs or images of various names or file extensions, like .jpg, .png, etc., and you would like to rename them to India1.jpg, India2.jpg, etc. for the sake of convenience.

 Change file extension for all files in a folder

-As an example, we are assuming that you have several files in a folder of varying names and different file formats or extensions, and we want to change all these images to the JPG file extension.
+For example, we assume that you have several files in a folder of varying names and different file formats or extensions, and we want to change all these images to the JPG file extension.
 To begin the process, open the folder, press Shift, and right-click in an empty spot inside the folder.

 You will see an Open command prompt here context menu item.
 Click on it to open a command prompt window.
 Now type the following in it and hit Enter: